Audit UI

 The Audit → Operations page can display a |

-Any ADCM operation is listed in this subsection.
+All ADCM operations are listed on this tab.
 Operations can be performed both via UI and API.

 Operations are represented as rows in the audit operations table.
-For any operation the audit record consists of the fields that coincide with the columns of the audit operations table.
-Audit operations table is described in detail below.
+For any operation, the audit record consists of the fields that coincide with the columns of the audit operations table.
+The table of audit operations is described in detail below.

 Column name | Description |